zhikai-liu/posture_project/README.md

 The general approach was described in the method section of the paper (updated soon):

-Example datasets and example analysis codes are provided.
-To reproduce the results, the following softwares were tested:
+Example datasets and example analysis codes are provided for each analysis.
+The following softwares were tested:

 ## Image analysis:
 1. JupyterLab 4